dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 (such as in long-lived systems with hardware deployment), meaning that an algorithm may be committed to long-term, with no option for replacement.
-Long-term commitment creates further urgency for immediate post-quantum algorithm selection.
+Long-term commitment creates further urgency for immediate post-quantum algorithm selection, for example when generating root certificates with their long validity windows.
 Additionally, for some sectors future checks on past authenticity plays a role (e.g., many legal, financial, auditing, and governmental systems).
 The 'store-now-modify-later' analogy would present challenges in such sectors, where future analysis